MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 | Registry.dat | DAT File | Registry keys and values captured during the sequencing process for the package.|
 | StreamMap.xml | XML File | List of files for the primary and publishing feature block.
 The publishing feature block contains the ICO files and required portions of files (EXE and DLL) for publishing the package.
 When present, the primary feature block includes files that have been optimized for streaming during the sequencing process.|

-## App-V client data storage locations
+## App-V Client data storage locations

-The App-V client performs tasks to ensure that virtual applications run properly and work like locally installed applications.
+The App-V Client performs tasks to ensure that virtual applications run properly and work like locally installed applications.
 The process of opening and running virtual applications requires mapping from the virtual file system and registry to ensure the application has the required components of a traditional application expected by users.
 This section describes the assets that are required to run virtual applications and lists the location where App-V stores the assets.

 | Name | Location | Description |
 |---|---|---|